taxburst/taxburst/README.md

 I'd call it Krona2 or something, but the licensing for Krona prohibits that, to my understanding.
 Hence, 'taxburst'.

+## Miscellaneous notes on input formats

+* the `sourmash tax annotate` format supports assignments down to the genome level, while `sourmash tax metagenome`'s `csv_summary` format only goes down to the species level.

 ## Citation information

 When using taxburst, please cite the Krona paper: